-Garlic’s nutritional profile is impressive because it contains at least a little of many substances we need for good health, including vitamins C and B6, selenium, manganese, potassium, calcium and copper.
+Garlic’s nutritional profile is impressive because it contains at least a little of many substances we need for good health, including vitamin C and B6, selenium, manganese, potassium, calcium and copper.
 It’s low in calories at 42 per ounce, and provides a little shot of protein, a few carbs, and some fiber.
 (2)

+The active ingredient in garlic is called allicin.
 The allicin in garlic is responsible for the distinctive smell, and it also imparts the most potent biological effects of the active compounds, traveling from the digestive system to all parts of the body.

 If you toss a whole clove of garlic into a stew or sauce, the allicin stays locked up; release it by cutting or crushing the clove.
 It’s best to let it sit for a few minutes before adding it to a recipe.

 Some people chew garlic cloves for medicinal purposes, but because it’s so strong, most prefer using it to enhance flavor in savory dishes.

 Garlic can help improve heart health.
 With cardiovascular disease the leading cause of death worldwide, incorporating a natural substance proven to enhance circulatory health is a smart move.